Skip to main content

 The Simple Story

-This document proves that ProVerif models and signal-protocol-core are aligned.
+This document proves that ProVerif models and Rust implementation are correctly aligned.

 We show:

-• All file references with GitHub links (signal-protocol repository)
+• ✅ All file references with GitHub links

 Mental Model: Alignment